-a.
-Grant extensions of up to 1 additional calendar year of enrollment (not to exceed 3 calendar years total) to students enrolled in designated advanced programs (advanced career training or advanced training).

-b.
-Request Regional Office approval to extend a student's 2-year enrollment limit for up to 6 months for the student to qualify for graduation.
+- a.
+Grant extensions of up to one additional calendar year of enrollment (not to exceed three calendar years total) to students enrolled in designated advanced programs (Advanced Career Training [ACT] or Advanced Training [AT]). - b.
+Request Regional Office approval to extend a student's two-year enrollment limit for up to six months for the student to qualify for graduation.
 Maintain documentation of approval in the student's personnel folder.

-Advanced training/ACT students should have written documentation (form letter) that notes the date and reason for the center director granting the extension; all others must have DOL approval.
+➤ ACT/AT students should have written documentation (form letter) that notes the date and reason for the Center Director granting the extension; all others must have DOL approval.